patrick-llgc/Learning-Deep-Learning/paper_notes/detr.md

 	- Null padding of training set to N.
 - DETR infers a fixed size set of N predictions.
 Predicts normalized center coordinates wrt the input image.
 - Resizing feature map HxWxd to dx(HW), as a sequence of feature dim d and length of HW.
+- Decoding output is non-autoregressive **parallel** decoding (feed previous output to the decoder to get next output).
+	- Input sequence to decoder are all zero, and with learned Positional embeddings (**object query**, learned specialized workers attending to different types of boxes).
 	- **Object query** can be learned with SGD.
 It is part of the model's weight.
 It is a bit like PE but not exactly the same.
 It is essentially training different annotators to pay different part to the image and focus on certain type of bboxes.
-- Decoding output is non-autoregressive **parallel** decoding (feed previous output to the decoder to get next output).
-	- Input sequence to decoder are all zero, and with learned Positional embeddings (learned specialized workers attending to different types of boxes).
 	- The N=100 decoders in a way can be seen as 100 adaptive anchors.
 - Need extremely long training (300 epochs) to converge, vs 1x = 12 epochs for Faster RCNN. --> This is improved by [Deformable DETR](deformable_detr.md).